-\paragraph{Extend to different datasets} To evaluate the extension of our findings to new datasets in the low-data regime, we exploit the CB and WiC datasets from the SuperGLUE benchmark \cite{wang2019superglue}, where the CB dataset contains only 250 training examples.
-First, we evaluate the same model, i.e., BERT$_{\mathrm{BASE}}$, on these new datasets.
+\paragraph{Extension to different datasets:} To evaluate the extension of our key finding to different datasets in the low-data regime, we exploit the CB and WiC datasets from the SuperGLUE benchmark \cite{wang2019superglue}, where the CB dataset contains only 250 training examples.
+First, we evaluate the same model, i.e., BERT$_{\mathrm{BASE}}$, on these different datasets.
 As presented in Table \ref{tab:other_models}, for BERT$_{\mathrm{BASE}}$, fine-tuning $\boldeq{b}_v$ is better than fine-tuning $\boldeq{b}_q$; fine-tuning $\boldeq{b}_q$ is better than fine-tuning $\boldeq{b}_k$.
-These results consistently mirror our preceding findings on the GLUE benchmark, showing that the observed patterns of the \baichuanchange{target} bias term can generalize to new datasets.
+We also extend our \gls{BEFT} to multilingual and commonsense reasoning datasets in Appendix-\ref{sec:appendix_more_data}.
+These results consistently mirror our preceding finding on the GLUE benchmark, showing that \textit{directly fine-tuning $\boldeq{b}_v$} can generalize to new datasets.